-In searching for a birth injury lawyer like me, Tracey Dellacona, you are searching for someone with compassion and medical knowledge in addition to extensive expertise in this area of law.
+In searching for a birth injury attorney like me, Tracey Dellacona, you are searching for someone with compassion and medical knowledge in addition to extensive expertise in this area of law.
 When medical professionals misapply common birthing techniques, fail to diagnose complications, and make other types of errors, both mother and child can suffer serious injuries.
 As an RN who has been practicing law for 17 years, I bring my extensive and unique dual experience to every birth injury malpractice case.

 What is a birth injury?